 Biochemical profile to check the overall health of your cat, including the liver which can suffer damage from high levels of vitamin A.

 Bony changes are irreversible, however, other symptoms should improve once a proper and balanced diet is fed.

-Treatments are generally aimed at relieving discomfort associated with bone changes and may include:
+The goal of treatment is to relieve discomfort associated with bone changes and may include:

-Placing food and water bowls on a platform may ease the pain for your cat.
+Place food and water bowls on a platform may ease the pain for your cat.

-Your veterinarian may prescribe anti-inflammatories or analgesics to relieve pain.
+Anti-inflammatories or analgesics to relieve pain.